 Wendy’s potential for international growth can be evaluated through a SWOT analysis.
-The SWOT analysis is a means of understanding the influences of internal and external strategic factors on the company.
-In the case of Wendy’s SWOT analysis, the considerations have a global span since the company has international operations.
-As one of the major competitors in the global fast food restaurant market, Wendy’s SWOT analysis also sheds light on the conditions of the industry, especially the competitive landscape and how other firms fare.
-At present, the company effectively addresses the main issues facing the business.
-However, as shown in this SWOT analysis, Wendy’s can improve through more aggressive international expansion.
+The SWOT analysis is a tool for understanding the influences of internal and external strategic factors on the company.
+In this SWOT analysis of Wendy’s, the internal and external factors are based on the global market since the company has international operations.
+Given that the company is one of the major competitors in the global fast-food restaurant industry, this SWOT analysis also sheds light on the industry, especially the competitive landscape and how other firms perform.
+At present, the company effectively addresses the main issues facing its fast-food business.
+However, as shown in this SWOT analysis, Wendy’s can improve through international expansion and product innovation.

-Wendy’s strengths are based on the company’s continuing progress in the fast food restaurant industry.
+The business strengths relate to the company’s development or progress in the fast-food restaurant industry.
 This part of the SWOT analysis considers the internal strategic factors that make the company competent in its business.
-Wendy’s most notable strengths are as follows:
+Wendy’s strengths are as follows:

 - Extensive experience in the business